MuhammadUllah23/herbal_healers_backend/README.md

 frontend link: https://github.com/MuhammadUllah23/herbal_healers_frontend

-My Rails Api and Javascript Project allows people to create home made remedies for commom illnesses.
+Herbal Healers allows people to create home made remedies for commom illnesses.
 It allows them to edit and delete their remedies.
+Herbal Healers is a single page Javascript application which uses a Rails API as a backend.

 # Installation
 1. Fork and clone this repo and the backend using the link above.